niiazmorshed/LagbeMart/README.md

 4. Push to the branch
 5. Open a Pull Request

-## 📄 License
+## License

 This project is private and proprietary.

-## 👤 Author
+## Author

 **LagbeMart Team**

 ---

-Built with ❤️ using Next.js, MongoDB, and modern web technologies.
+Built with Next.js, MongoDB, and modern web technologies.